-The Guidelines are organized into two sets of criteria: (1) minimum "Threshold Criteria" that must be satisfied for an IFD to be formed by the BOS and (2) "Strategic Criteria" that may be considered when deciding whether to form a future IFD.
-These policy guidelines would not apply to any existing Redevelopment Area (IFD law prohibits it) or to any property owned or managed by the Port of San Francisco.
+The guidelines are organized into two sets of criteria: (1) "Minimum Threshold Criteria" that must be satisfied for future infrastructure financing districts (IFDs) to be formed by the Board of Supervisors (Board) and (2) "Strategic Criteria" that should be considered by the Board but are not preconditions to forming an IFD.

+These guidelines do not apply to any existing redevelopment project area or to any property owned and/or managed by the Port of San Francisco.

-Threshold Criteria:
+Minimum Threshold Criteria: